NoroffFEU/development-platforms/src/content/docs/cms/wordpress-headless-cms.md

+---
-Headless WordPress CMS
+title: WordPress as a Headless CMS

-Introduction
+keywords: development platforms, cms, wordpress
+tags: development platforms, cms, wordpress
+---

+##Introduction
 WordPress is an open-source CMS (content management system) that began in 2003 as a fork of the b2/cafelog project.
 Built on PHP and MySQL, it has grown to power over 43% of all websites globally.
 While traditionally used as a platform for creating and managing content, WordPress has evolved to offer a powerful REST API, making it a viable option for headless CMS solutions.
 In recent years, there has been a shift in web development towards decoupling the front end from the back end.
 This approach, known as Headless WordPress, leverages the flexibility of the REST API, allowing developers to use WordPress solely for content management while building custom front-end experiences.
 This decoupled architecture is gaining popularity for its ability to provide developers with greater creative freedom and adaptability.

-History:
+##History:
 WordPress was created by Matt Mullenweg and Mike Little in 2003 as a simple blogging tool, derived from b2/cafelog.
 Over the years, it has transformed into a versatile and powerful CMS, with features like plugins, themes, and the Gutenberg block editor, enabling extensive customization.
 By 2023, WordPress had become the most widely used CMS, powering over 835 million websites.
 A significant milestone in WordPress’s evolution was the introduction of the REST API in 2016.
 This API allows developers to manage and interact with WordPress content from external applications, effectively enabling WordPress to be used as a headless CMS.
 By using HTTP requests (GET, POST, PUT, DELETE), developers could retrieve, create, update, and delete content, effectively transforming WordPress into a flexible back-end solution for a wide range of digital experiences.
 The REST API has been instrumental in maintaining WordPress's relevance in an increasingly complex digital landscape, where the demand for headless CMS solutions is growing.
 As more businesses and developers seek to decouple their front-end and back-end systems, WordPress's ability to serve as a headless CMS has positioned it as a strong contender in this space, combining the power of its robust content management capabilities with the flexibility of modern front-end frameworks.